HONOR Unveils The HONOR Magic V2 In Singapore, Priced At $1,999

-(MENAFN- Media OutReach Newswire) World's Thinnest and Lightest Inward Foldable Smartphone will be available in store from 25 January SINGAPORE - Media OutReach Newswire - 16 January 2024 - Global technology brand HONOR unveiled its latest flagship foldable smartphone, the HONOR Magic V2, in Singapore, today.
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 16 January 2024 - Global technology brand HONOR unveiled its latest flagship foldable smartphone, the HONOR Magic V2, in Singapore, today.
 This innovative device is the world's thinnest and lightest inward foldable smartphone.
 The HONOR Magic V2 takes industry benchmarks to a completely new level, boasting remarkable improvements in form factor, battery life, display, and overall user experience.

 Ms Jessie Sng, Senior Vice President of Personal Communications Solutions Services Division of TeleChoice International Limited said, "The launch of the HONOR Magic V2 signifies a remarkable leap in sophistication, seamlessly blending an unparalleled thinness and lightweight design, once considered unachievable.
 With a folded design reminiscent of slate smartphones, the HONOR Magic V2 paves the way for a new era of adaptability.
 It empowers consumers to embrace the epitome of today's smartphone technology, promising to captivate even the most discerning and sophisticated users in the tech-savvy Singapore market."